One couple’s goal to support the community during COVID-19

 “The needs are great now,” said David.
 “So rather than having money in the bank, it’s best to put it in the hands of the people.
 It’s important to us to support local programs."

 Our expert staff is here to guide and assist you in achieving your charitable goals.
-If you are interested in finding out more about donating complex or non-cash assets, such as gold, wheat or corn to name a few, contact your philanthropic advisor, call 651.224.5463 or email firstname.lastname@example.org.
+If you are interested in finding out more about how to open a fund through your estate or by donating complex or non-cash assets, such as gold, wheat or corn, contact your philanthropic advisor, call 651.224.5463 or email us at firstname.lastname@example.org.